dymmond/edgy/docs/tenancy/contrib.md

 * [TenantUser](#tenantuser)
 * [Settings](#tenancysettings)

-All of this will come together and in the end an [Esmerald][esmerald] API with middleware and an endpoint will be the final result.
+All of this will come together and in the end an [Ravyn][ravyn] API with middleware and an endpoint will be the final result.

 ### Create the initial models